Management

 To update the integration:

-Open the Manage page and click on the OAuth Integrations button.
+Open the Manage page and click OAuth Integrations.

 Copy the SQL code shown and run it in a Snowflake Worksheet as an ACCOUNTADMIN to recreate the integration.

-After modifying the OAuth integration, perform a Workbench service upgrade to apply the changes.
+After modifying the OAuth integration, click Upgrade on the Workbench management page to apply the changes and restart Workbench.

 Backup and restore